cobbler/cobbler/docs/cobbler-conf.rst

 convert_server_to_ip
 ====================

-Convert hostnames to IP-addresses (where possible) so DNS isn't a requirement for various tasks to work correctly.
+Convert hostnames to IP addresses (where possible) so DNS isn't a requirement for various tasks to work correctly.

 default: ``False``